(Applicable to those who have paid the appropriate subscription and been accepted as members of the society)

 2.2 All individual members of the Armed Forces, serving or retired, and their spouses, partners, parents, children, stepchildren aged eighteen or over are eligible for membership of the Society.
 A member’s current spouse or partner is also automatically eligible to become a member without additional fee, subject only to registration.
 All members must be registered with us individually and must pay a membership subscription in accordance with our current published fee structure from time to time.

 3. What you are entitled to as a member of FPS

 3.1 As a FPS member you will receive a wide range of benefits including:

 3.1.1 Access to individual consultations on Armed Forces pension matters with our Pension Enquiry Service.

-3.1.2 Copies of Pennant magazine on issue (currently half-yearly) and the Society e-newsletter on issue (currently every other month);
+3.1.2 Copies of Pennant magazine on issue (currently half-yearly) and the Society e-newsletter on issue (currently four per year);

 3.1.3 Full access to the FPS website and our members’ area within the website;

 3.1.4 The opportunity to attend and vote at our Annual General meeting and attend other meetings when offered; and

 3.1.5 The ability to take advantage of the range of through-life services and products covering Health, Travel, Motoring, Legal and Financial and Personal offered by FPS affiliates.
 Many of these services offer exclusive discounted prices and all are selected for their relevance to our Members.